igoramadas/imgrecog/README.md

 ### limit *`-l`*

 Limit API calls to the Google Vision API, as a safe $$ precaution.
-Defaults to `1000` calls per execution.
+Defaults to `1000` calls per API / execution.

 ### parallel *`-p`*

-How many tasks can be executed in parallel.
-Defaults to `4`.
+How many files can be processed in parallel.
+Defaults to `5`.

 ### deep *`-d`*